Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

 You don’t always have to chop the fields to simplify the submission process of contacting you.

 If you absolutely must collect information, but your conversions are abysmal because of the opt-in you’re using on your contact page, you should consider a multi-step contact page.

 You’ll see this a lot with landing pages because it’s effective.
 It presents the visitor with a few basic fields—the most vital information you need to obtain.

-When they click “submit,” they are taken to another form that gathers just a little more information.
+When they click submit, they are taken to another form that gathers just a little more information.
 This gives you the extended information you need, but the visitor feels they are only making short submissions.

 It reduces the chance for the visitor to feel fatigued or frustrated.

-Vendio’s design is an example of it:
+Vendio’s design is an example of this: